-Planning A6356 Construction technology and management.
-3 pts
+Planning A6356 and Planning A6357 Construction technology and management, I and II.

 Messrs.
 Fischer and Silverman.

 An overview of alternative technologies, the construction process, and construction management.
 Topics include cost estimating; scheduling and management techniques; contract documents; bidding; changes, extras, and claims; and community, public agency, and labor relations.